gradle/gradle/design-docs/play-support.md

 - Model test suites
 - Pull `check` lifecycle task up into `LifecycleBasePlugin` and wire in all test tasks.

-### Story: Developer builds, runs and tests a basic Play application for multiple versions of Play
+### Story: Developer builds, runs and tests a basic application for a specified version of Play

 - Can build play application with Play 2.2.3 on Scala 2.10, and Play 2.3.5 on Scala 2.11